 We have implemented a formal policy which institutionalizes diversity as one of the pillars of our recruiting goals and a cornerstone of our investment in firm personnel and culture.
 In 2018, our firm transitioned its management structure from a Managing Partner model to a five-member Management Committee comprised of next-generation partners, a majority of whom are female, ethnically diverse, or identify as LGBTQ+.
 We have also established an internal committee with members from firm leadership, attorneys, administrators, and staff, who work together on initiatives to advance the firm’s diversity, equity, and inclusion efforts.

 We also look for ways to harness our legal expertise to combat systemic inequities in society.
 In 2020, Friedman Kaplan joined the newly-formed Law Firm Antiracism Alliance, a coalition of over 200 law firms collaborating with legal services organizations to amplify the voices of communities and individuals oppressed by racism, to use the law as a vehicle for change that benefits communities of color, and to promote racial equity in the law.
-Our attorneys also participate and hold leadership positions in other organizations that work to promote equity in the law, including serving on the boards of Volunteer Lawyers for Justice, the Legal Action Center, and the Hispanic Bar Association of New Jersey and as a founding donor for the When There Are Nine Scholarship Project.
+Our attorneys also participate and hold leadership positions in other organizations that work to promote equity in the law, including serving on the boards of Volunteer Lawyers for Justice, the Legal Action Center, and the New York Civil Liberties Union and as a founding donor for the When There Are Nine Scholarship Project.